The Great Reservation System in India: Key Amendments & Case Laws Explained

 3. Scheduled tribes 3%.

 “Thus, a total of 68% of seats were reserved.
 The validity of this order was challenged by the candidates who didn’t get admission.
-The court held that sub-classification made by order between backward and more backward was not justified under Article 15 (4).
+The court held that the sub-classification made by order between backward and more backward was not justified under Article 15 (4).
 It was also held that the ‘caste’ should not be the only basis for determining backwardness.
 ‘Backwardness’ must be social and educational, not social or educational.”

 In 1979, the Janata Party Government declared a second backward classes commission, popularly known as the Mandal Commission, with its chairman Mr B.P.
 Mandal.
 The Commission adopted the following criteria for identifying the socially and educationally backward classes: